 Unique to DOE’s competition, a cyber-physical device is provided to allow the participants a real-world understanding of the implications for defending critical infrastructure.
 When power distributor’s cyber infrastructure is compromised, the participants may see the light bulb go out or the water pump stop indicating that there is no power or water being distributed.

 Most cyber defense competitions do not take into account usability of the system.
 DOE’s competition not only adds this element in, but also scores this element as part of the overarching competition.
-Teams must balance the added security of the system with usability of the system.
-If the users are unable to navigate the system or unable to complete basic tasks within the system, the team’s usability score will decrease each hour the users are unable to navigate.
-Additionally, the teams have the added layer of interacting with the users and working through real-world issues and requests made by the users on top of actively defending the networks.
+Participants must balance the added security of the system with usability of the system.
+If the users are unable to navigate the system or unable to complete basic tasks within the system, the participant’s usability score will decrease each hour the users are unable to navigate.
+Additionally, the participants have the added layer of interacting with the users and working through real-world issues and requests made by the users on top of actively defending the networks.

 The DOE CyberForce Competition highlights that while security of the system is very important so is the usability of the system.
-Blue team members must take into account that while their main role is to secure their systems, their users must also be able to complete work in a normal work setting.
+Blue members must take into account that while their main role is to secure their systems, their users must also be able to complete work in a normal work setting.
 The figure below highlights how communication flows throughout the competition.